Porsche 917: 1981

 In 1981, it appeared that new Le Mans regulations would allow a 917 to race again.

 The Kremer Racing team entered a home-built updated 917, the 917 K-81.

-The car raced at Le Mans qualifying in the top 10 but retired after seven hours after a collision with a back marker led to a loss of oil and withdrawal.
+The car raced at Le Mans, qualifying in the top 10, but retired after seven hours, after a collision with a back marker, which led to a loss of oil and subsequent withdrawal.

-The final chapter though was to be at Brands Hatch where the car ran in the 6 hours at the end of the season.
-The car was competitive and ran at or near the front, including a spell in the lead until a suspension failure led to retirement.
+The final chapter though was to be at Brands Hatch, where the car ran in the 6 hours at the end of the season.
+The car was competitive and ran at or near the front, including a spell in the lead, until a suspension failure led to retirement.